 In discharging the Directors' duties, the Directors have free access to all other members of management and employees of the Company and in their discretion, the Directors may consult with independent professionals at the Company's expense in the furtherance of their duties.

-The Directors must observe the provisions of the MMLR, Company's Articles of Association and all relevant legal and regulatory requirements.
+The Directors must observe the provisions of the MMLR, Constitution and all relevant legal and regulatory requirements.

 The Directors must be committed to undergoing continuing education training programmes to upgrade and enhance their business acumen and professionalism in discharging their duties to the Group.

 The Company Secretary

 The company secretaries of the Company are qualified to act as company secretaries under the Companies Act.
 The Company Secretaries are responsible in advising the Board on issues relating to corporate compliance with the relevant laws, rules, and regulations affecting the Company and the Group as well as best practices of corporate governance.

 All Directors have access to the advice and services of the Company Secretaries.

 A director who has a personal financial interest in respect of a matter to be considered at a Board meeting, or knows that a related person has a personal financial interest in the matter: